MeetMangrove/playbook/how_to.md

 As a retreat coach, you’ll ensure that:
 - The house is ready to host all of the participant each week (house, bed, and towels are clean)
 - To invite the closest tech community to join us for a BBQ 🌭
-- The participants is feeling amazed during their stay.
+- The participants are feeling amazed during their stay.

 ### Organize a Monthly Meeting